protomaps/protomaps-leaflet/README.md

 A vector map renderer for the web. < 20 KB gzipped.

-See the docs on [what protomaps.js, what protomaps.js is not](https://protomaps.com/docs/protomaps-js#protomapsjs-is-not)
+See the docs on [what protomaps.js is, what protomaps.js is not](https://protomaps.com/docs/protomaps-js#protomapsjs-is-not)

 ## How to use